deemp/elibrary/README.md

 ## A site walkthrough

 1. Go to <https://ebsco.library.innopolis.university>
-1. Click on `Filter by`.
+1. Click on `HELP`.
+Each page has its own helpful information.
-1. Select `Title`.
 1. Type `99` in the `Using text`.
-1. Click on the first suggestion under `Using text`.
+1. Click on the first suggestion under `Using text` (`99 Variations on a Proof`).
 1. In the results table, click on `Read`.
 1. Go to the page `95`( of `272`).
 1. In the top of the page, click on `INFO`.
 1. Look at the book info.
-1. In the top of the page, click on `HELP` to see meanings of terms used in the book info.
 1. In the `BIBLIOGRAPHIC INFORMATION` tab, click on `COPY`.
 1. (Optionally) paste the copied text somewhere to make sure it's correct.
 1. Click on `BIBTEX`.